 'Embedded derivatives' is a hybrid contract component that simultaneously includes a host contract that is not a derivative and a financial derivative that is not individually transferable.
 It has the effect that some of the cash flows of the hybrid contract vary in the same way as the embedded derivative would if taken alone.
-As of September 30, 2022, 2021, and December 31, 2021, Banco Santander-Chile did not hold any embedded derivatives in its portfolio.
+As of December 31, 2022, and 2021, Banco Santander-Chile did not hold embedded derivatives in its portfolio.

-As of September 30, 2022 and 2021 and December 31, 2021 and January 1, 2021 i.
+i.
 Fair value of financial assets and liabilities